vinaya-class/vinaya-class.github.io/src/11-food-1.md

 Mid-day, or nood, is when the Sun is at zenith.
 This may be a few minutes ahead or behind of 12:00.
 It may be around 13:00 during daylight-savings time.

+Staple, non-staple, medicine etc. van vary according to the context of different rules.

+Staple food (*bhojaniya*): cooked grains, bread, pasta, vegetables, fish, meat, etc.

+Non-staple food (*khādaniya*): side dishes, roots, tubers, fruits, nuts, seeds, juice drinks, tonics, medicines, cakes, drinking conjey, etc.

+Medicines: 'any edible that is used as a medicine but does not fit under categories of staple or non-staple food, juice drinks or the five tonics' (BMC definition).

 'Eating' is defined as 'entering the mouth'.

 Swallowing food disloged from between the teeth, or chewing and swallowing